-So you want me to be your research supervisor or referee?
+So, do you want me to be your research supervisor or referee?

 This post is a revised version of an article I wrote around 2017.